ibab/tensorflow-wavenet/README.md

 TensorFlow needs to be installed before running the training script.
 TensorFlow 0.10 and the current `master` version are supported.

-In addition, the `ffmpeg` binary needs to be available on the command line`.
+In addition, the `ffmpeg` binary needs to be available on the command line.
 It is needed by the TensorFlow ffmpeg contrib package that is used to decode the audio files.

 ## Training the network